How Should I Care for AN Orphaned Cottontail Rabbit?

 Bunnies Lost Due To Overfeeding

-This is one of the biggest problems in feeding baby bunnies.
-It is just hard for many of us to stop feeding a cute bunny.
-My rule of thumb is to stop feeding the moment the bunny does not accept its formula greedily or the moment its tummy becomes slightly rounded.
+This is the biggest problems for me when feeding baby cottontails.
+It is just hard for people like me with a soft spot for baby critters to stop feeding a cute bunny.
+The rule of thumb is to stop feeding the moment the bunny does not accept its formula greedily or the moment its tummy becomes slightly rounded.
 Feeding 1-3 week old baby rabbits too infrequently (only 1–3 times a day) also encourages them to over-nurse.
 Over-distending the poor infant’s stomach is also a problem when formulas are too dilute – such as straight goat’s milk or canned KMR.
 Remember, real cottontail milk is very thick and rich – 33% solids! .
 Some people say these bunnies die of “bloat” – which is sort true.
 But it was milk bloat, not gaseous bloat.

-Mortality Due To Dysbiosis (=wrong or missing intestinal bacteria)
+Mortality Due To Dysbiosis (=the wrong or missing intestinal bacteria and fellow microbes)

-How Do I Prevent These Digestive Problems In The Cottontail(s) I Am Raising?
+How Do I Prevent These Common Digestive Problems?

 We all know what regular rabbit poop looks like.
 But the kind you need is different.
 Rabbits produce this form mostly at night.
 It is dark, sticky and clumpy and it smells.
+It is much softer than daytime stool.
 Most people, who have successfully raised orphan cottontails, get this material from a healthy mature domestic rabbit.
 Don’t look for one at the feed store or pet shop.
-You need a healthy, well-adjusted, domestic rabbit that has been eating a hay and rabbit pellet diet for a considerable period of time.
+You need a healthy, well-adjusted, domestic rabbit that has been eating a primarily hay for a considerable period of time.
 Check with your local 4-H or FFA.
 Pet domestic rabbits that are being fed too rich a diet do not make good donors.
+Nor do rabbits eating the high protein rabbit pellets designed to feed rabbits destined for slaughter.

-In the morning, you can often find a few cecotrophes that have dropped through the rabbit’s wire cage floor or in corners and nooks in the rabbit’s cage. (it is not good to keep rabbits on wire – but that’s a different problem).
-One can also put a rabbit in an Elizabethan collar to keep it from eating its cecotrophes the previous night.
+In the morning, you can often find a few cecotrophes that have dropped through the domestic rabbit’s wire cage floor or in corners and nooks in the rabbit’s cage. (it is not a good idea to keep rabbits on wire, it eventually causes foot problems – but that’s a different story).
+One can also put a rabbit in an Elizabethan collar to keep it from eating its cecotrophes passed the previous night.
 Be sure there is new paper under the cage.
 Slope the floor to prevent urine from contaminating the material.

 Does This Orphan Need Veterinary Or Emergency Care?

 Check the baby thoroughly for any evidence of limping, wounds, blood, missing fur, abnormally low body temperature, erratic breathing, or dehydration.
-Ear mites can make these creatures miserable.
-People who make bunny rehabilitation a focus of their lives are better equipped to deal with these injured babies than most veterinarians or the general public.
+Ear mites can make rabbits quite miserable.
+They are common in domestic rabbits but I have never encountered ear mites in wild rabbits.
+Perhaps other have.

-Bunnies that have been abandoned for more than a day are often dehydrated.
+Baby cottontails that have been abandoned for more than a day often come in dehydrated.
 When the skin at the nape (base) of the neck is pinched, it will spring back slower if the baby is dehydrated.
 Mild dehydration can be treated with oral fluids (Pedialyte™).
 But severely dehydrated bunnies will no longer absorb fluids given orally.
 Those rabbits need subcutaneous injections of fluid (ringer’s solution, etc.).
 If you are reading this article and not a wildlife health care professional – that is something you should not attempt.

-One big advantage that seasoned wild rabbit rehabilitators have is that, from their past sad experiences, they usually recognize the signs of gastrointestinal problems sooner than you will.
+One big advantage that seasoned wild rabbit rehabilitators have over you is that from their past sad experiences, they often recognize the signs of gastrointestinal problems sooner than you would.
 Sick baby bunnies go downhill lightening-fast.
 From the first sign that something is amiss to the death of the baby can be as short as an hour.
-In handling baby bunnies for the first time, remember they jump like springs and are easily injured when they are dropped – so cover your hand.
+In handling baby bunnies for the first time, remember they jump like springs and are easily injured when they are dropped.
+Always use your second hand as a lid over the one holding the bunny.

 How Fast Should This Bunny Grow?